 Structural Movement

 Repair Category 1

-Notes The property has been affected by previous movement with areas of cracked render evident, but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes Evidence of previous movement apparent within the building however, within the limitations of my inspection I found no evidence to suggest there were any obvious signs of recent movement.

 Dampness, Rot and Infestation

 Repair Category 1

 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.